How to Photograph Fireworks

 Firework photography settings

-• Set a Shutter speed 15 seconds so you can photograph the fireworks as they’re bursting in the air
+Set a Shutter speed 15 seconds so you can photograph the fireworks as they’re bursting into the air

-• Set your lens needs to manual focus and set to infinity
+Set your lens to manual focus and set it to infinity

 To learn about apertures, shutter speeds and other camera settings click here